mynk-tmr/notes/Web Design/CSS.md

 - A positive B negative — A + B ; if -ve ; next overlaps previous
 - No collapse if `<br/> <hr/>` `overflow:` set
 - `display: flow-root`, child's margins expand container's *border box* and never leaks out

+#### Stacking Context
+- each HTML element has its own and decides how its children are stacked in z-axis within it
+- default `z-index : auto or 0`.
+- To change `z-index` of child, take it out of flow OR place it on a new layer with `opacity`, `will-change` , `transform`
+- Always on top element : `<select>`